pygfx/pygfx/pygfx/utils/text/README.md

 * family: a font name or list of font names (fallbacks).
 * style: regular, italic, slanted.
 * weight: the boldness.
-* stretch: how compact or stretched the font is.

-These properties are used to select a font, but in our case are also used to influence the rendering, since we can approximate weight, style, and stretch pretty well.
+These properties are used to select a font, but in our case are also used to influence the rendering, since we can approximate weight and style pretty well.

 ### Sizing